notaryproject/notary/docs/configuration.md

 		<tr>
 			<td valign="top"><code>url</code></td>
 			<td valign="top">no</td>
-			<td valign="top">URL of the Notary Server: defaults to https://notary.docker.io</td>
+			<td valign="top">URL of the Notary Server: defaults to https://notary.docker.io
+				This configuration option can be overridden with the command line flag `-s` or `--server`.</td>
 		</tr>
 		<tr>
 			<td valign="top"><code>root-ca</code></td>
 			<td valign="top">no</td>
-			<td valign="top">The path to the file containing the root CA with which to verify
+			<td valign="top"><p>The path to the file containing the root CA with which to verify
 				the TLS certificate of the Notary Server, for example if it is self-signed.
-				The path is relative to the directory of the configuration file.</td>
+				The path is relative to the directory of the configuration file.</p>
+				<p>This configuration option can overridden with the command line flag
+				`--tlscacert`, which would specify a path relative to the current working directory where the Notary Client is invoked.</p></td>
 		</tr>
 		<tr>
 			<td valign="top"><code>tls_client_cert</code></td>
 			<td valign="top">no</td>
-			<td valign="top">The path to the client certificate to use for mutual TLS with
+			<td valign="top"><p>The path to the client certificate to use for mutual TLS with
 				the Notary Server.
 Must be provided along with <code>tls_client_key</code>
 				or not provided at all.
-The path is relative to the directory of the configuration file.</td>
+The path is relative to the directory of the configuration file.</p>
+				<p>This configuration option can overridden with the command line flag
+				`--tlscert`, which would specify a path relative to the current working directory where the Notary Client is invoked.</p></td>
 		</tr>
 		<tr>
 			<td valign="top"><code>tls_client_key</code></td>
 			<td valign="top">no</td>
-			<td valign="top">The path to the client key to use for mutual TLS with
+			<td valign="top"><p>The path to the client key to use for mutual TLS with
 				the Notary Server.
 Must be provided along with <code>tls_client_cert</code>
 				or not provided at all.
-The path is relative to the directory of the configuration file.</td>
+The path is relative to the directory of the configuration file.</p>
+				<p>This configuration option can overridden with the command line flag
+				`--tlskey`, which would specify a path relative to the current working directory where the Notary Client is invoked.</p></td>
 		</tr>
 	</table>